 NOTE 1 The abbreviation LOD is sometimes used for referring to detection limit.

-NOTE 2 Detection limit is usually considered to be a performance characteristic of a particular measurement procedure, stability stability of a measuring system property of a measuring system, whereby its metrological performance remains constant over time
+NOTE 2 Detection limit is usually considered to be a performance characteristic of a particular measurement procedure.

 NOTE 3 The term "sensitivity" is discouraged for referring to detection limits.